 Dr Martens Joins AR App Community

-The latest Dr Martens collection, released in partnership with Lazy Oaf, allows customers to superimpose them into their surroundings with AR and view the range in 360 degrees.
+However, the latest Dr Martens collection, released in partnership with Lazy Oaf, allows customers to superimpose them into their surroundings with AR and view the range in 360 degrees.

-There’s no new breakthrough here – just another fashion company taking the next logical step – but there is now a clear space opening in the market.
+There’s no new breakthrough here, just another fashion company taking the next logical step.
+But there is now a clear space opening in the market.